troopjs/todomvc.troopjs.com/README.md

 For one reason or another there are parts of the application that deviates from the [original specifications](https://github.com/addyosmani/todomvc/wiki/Todo-Application-Specification).
 We've tried to stay as true as possible, but hey - nobody's perfect.
 The known deviations are:

 *	Where the original specification says
-> and third-party JavaScript libraries should be kept in js/libs/ ours is located in `js/lib`.
-As none of the other folders (`css`, `js` and `img`) were pluralized, we thought that it was silly to do it here.

 * When editing an item it the specification says _upon hitting enter the task list is returned to its normal display with the new value for the given task_.
 We do this, but in addition to this we felt it was natural to do the same when the user removes focus from the input box.